 Okay, so we weren’t going to fly to Santa Monica yet, but after a bunch of phone calls to Adam I decided that we wanted to get closer to the decision point and fly at least to Paso Robles.
 We certainly wanted to get out of Fresno.

 I went out and did my pre-flight check of the plane.
 I moved Dexter’s car seat and made sure everything was securely strapped down.
-I tried to make sure that I had everything I needed from my flight bag before closing the luggage compartment (that didn’t work, I still had to climb back over Nell and get something and as we later Rudy had to clamber back and grab my head lamp).
+I tried to make sure that I had everything I needed from my flight bag before closing the luggage compartment (that didn’t work, I still had to climb back over Nell and get something and later Rudy had to clamber back and grab my headlamp).

 With a thirty knot wind coming straight down the runway we leapt off the pavement and into the sky.
 The boys were already deep in their books.

 Although we climbed through a bit of haze and I kept my hand on the throttle and checked the gauges obsessively, it was a smooth ride.
 Really smooth.
 Near PRB Nell asked if we should just press on, but I said the plan was to land and check the weather and that’s what we should do.
 I landed on three zero, which I had never landed on at PRB, and I had to use the mike switch to turn on the runway lights.
 So I landed at night, on a strange runway, into a stiff headwind, and did a really smooth job of it.